shiw-yang/shiw-yang/README.md

 # Hi!
 This is shiwyang!

-**I am glad you can click to open my homepage**
+**Welcome to my GitHub homepage!**

-- 🌱 I’m currently majoring in Software Engineering at WHPU.
+- 🎓 I'm a graduate of WHPU with a major in Software Engineering.
-- 📖 My main learning direction is back-end development.
+- 💻 My expertise lies in back-end development, with a focus on Go and Python.
-- 📖 You can see some technical articles I share daily at [shiweiyang-Yuque](https://www.yuque.com/juduibenerjiasuanyierchunzhi-7tqem),and [shiwyang-Leetcode](https://leetcode.cn/u/sh1wyang/)
+- 🏢 Currently, I am working at  [Horizon Robotics](https://cn.horizon.ai/), where I contribute to projects using Go and Python.
-- 🔭 In the past my main was Java
+- 📚 You can find some of the technical articles I share regularly on [shiweiyang-Yuque](https://www.yuque.com/juduibenerjiasuanyierchunzhi-7tqem) and [shiwyang-Leetcode](https://leetcode.cn/u/sh1wyang/).
-- 💬 Right now, [Horizon Robotics](https://cn.horizon.ai/) the company I'm working for is using Golang and Python, and I'm also learning these two languages as a rookie and want to be able to do something simple
+- ⚡ Fun fact: I'm not just a developer; I'm also an electric guitar player!
+Check out my [performance video](https://space.bilibili.com/34094578) to see me in action.
-- ⚡ Fun fact: I also an electric guitar player, You can also click this link to watch my [performance video](https://space.bilibili.com/34094578)
+- 📫 Feel free to reach out to me via email at yshiwi@foxmail.com or by opening an issue in any of my repositories.

-- 📫 How to reach me: yshiwi@foxmail.com or open an issue in any of my repos.
+**Stay curious and keep coding!**

 ## My Skills

 ### Conversant